Low AMH Fertility Treatment

 AMH (Anti-mullerian hormone) is a protein made by the cells that surround each egg.
 It is produced the most during the small pre-antral stages.
 AMH stops producing as follicles grow and nearly no AMH is produced once a follicle hits 8mm in size.
 The more eggs a woman has, the higher her AMH level should be, a simple blood test can determine a woman’s AMH levels.

-Why?
-Well, AMH does correlate with number of basal astral follicles, and thus in an IVF cycle, less eggs correlates with lower rates.
-When AMH is very low to undetectable, patients have been stampeded into doing donor eggs, or rushing into an IVF before all their eggs are gone.
-There was a recent Fertility and Sterility article condemning the practice of counseling patients into using donor eggs when they have low AMH, since the eggs that are obtained have shown they can grow to viability.
+Well, AMH does correlate with the number of basal antral follicles, and thus in an IVF cycle, fewer eggs correlate with lower rates.
+When AMH is very low to undetectable, patients have panicked into doing donor eggs or rushing into an IVF before all their eggs are gone.
 Having an AMH below 1.0 is anxiety provoking, and the lower it goes, the higher the tension.
 Still, patients with very low AMH should be counseled that there per cycle outcomes should be very low, <10% delivery rate under age 40.
-I would expect an AMH below 0.4 to be consider very low, and for this reason began looking at these patient to see if I could recruit new basal astral follicles (BAF).
-I initially approached only patients with AMH <0.16 and who did not wish to move to donor egg.
-They understood and had heard from multiple REI doctors that their chance of getting a baby with their own egg would be <1%.
+I would expect an AMH below 0.4 to be considered very low.

 For more information or to book an Appointment to see Dr. John Couvaras: 602 765 2229.
 To attend an upcoming Infertility Seminar: firstname.lastname@example.org